architect/arc.codes/readme.md

 > ℹ️ We're actively improving Architect documentation, this repository, and this readme

-This docs site is its own Architect project 🎉 so it can be run locally with `arc sandbox`
+This docs site is its own Architect project 🎉 so it can be run locally with `npx arc sandbox`

 ## Table of Contents & Sidebar